 Includes the City Manager who oversees the general operation of all city departments and works closely with the City Council to ensure that the citizens of Henderson receive the highest quality of service possible.
 The City Secretary is appointed by the City Council and provides administrative support to the Community, Council and Departments.
 The Administrative Assistant provides administrative support to the City Manager and Mayor.
 You may contact the City Administration Office at (903) 657-6551, ext.
-103, or email Stephanie Kimbrell or Lisa Wallace.
+102, or email Stephanie Kimbrell.

 Provides for the processing of all financial data in a timely, accurate, and cost effective manner.
 This allows the department to monitor budgetary requirements; to invest the city’s funds; and to comply with all city, state and federal laws.
 Additional functions are accounts payable and receivable, personnel and employee benefits, utility billing and collections, tax collections, and budgeting.
 You may contact the Finance Department at (903) 657-6551, ext.
 116, or Karen Vaughn.

 Is responsible for generating and collecting the monthly bills for water / sewer / refuse services to the citizens of Henderson.
 All deposits, payments, delinquent notices, customer inquires, drafts, transfers of services and adjustments are the responsibilities of the water office.
 You may contact the Billing Office at (903) 657-6551, ext.
 117, or email Claudette Welch.

 Ensures the protection of lives and property through fire protection efforts and general education to the public.
 Other duties include inspections, investigations, and answering complaints for the prevention and correction of fire hazards.
 The department is staffed with 15 full-time firefighters and approximately 21 volunteer firefighters.
 If it is not an emergency you may contact the Fire Department at (903) 657-6551, ext.
 300, or email at Rusty Chote or Mark Jennings.